 - Self-driving car

 The sedan is a closed-body car (fixed metal roof), with engines, passengers, and cargo in separate compartments.
 It’s a passenger car in a three-compartment configuration with each separate for the engine, passenger, and baggage.

 In 1912, the sedan was first used as a name for the car body.
 The name sedan comes like a litter, sedan chair, an individual enclosed box with windows from 17th-century development, they are driven by the porter.

 This vehicles comes in many categories, they are available in sizes ranging from small (Nissan Versa and Kia Rio) to compact (Honda Civic, Toyota Corolla) to medium size (Honda Accord, Nissan Ultima) and large-size (Toyota Avalon, Dodge Charger).

 2. Sports Car

-These types of cars are the sportiest, most passionate, attractive, and the convertible groundless, smooth and usually high in cost.
+These types of car models are the sportiest, most passionate, attractive, and the convertible groundless, smooth, and usually high in cost.
 They are usually available with two-seater but sometimes have smaller rear seats.